jgomezz/lab-4c24-jai/README.md

-# Mi primer proyecto seccion A
+# Mi primer proyecto seccion A2